osohq/oso/docs/more/dev-tools/debugger.rst

 ``s[tep]`` or ``into``
 ----------------------
 Step to the next query.
 This is the lowest-level step of Polar's logical evaluation process.
-After each step, the debugger prints the currenty query, relevant bindings, and context from the policy file.
+After each step, the debugger prints the currently query, relevant bindings, and context from the policy file.

 .. code-block:: oso